Gramli/ReflectionBenchmark/README.md

 As we can see implementation with **Dictionary** is much faster and do not allocate memory when we try to get value by key, but it has to be edited every time we add a new item to Enum.
 **Reflection** is slower (but we are still talking about nanoseconds so process 25K items takes 33 milliseconds) and allocate memory in consequence of which runs GC.
 In the case of 25k items it is a lot of garbage collections and allocated memory.
 On the other hand with relfection we don't care about Enum editing.

-**In my opinion we can use reflection for this case, but responsibly, for small portion of GetCustomAttribute calls is totally OK and we don't have to remember to edit our code every time we edit enum, but for a bunch of data, reflection is not sufficient because of memory allocations and garbage collections.**
+**In this case reflection is insufficient for bunch of method calls, but till hundred of calls it seems totally OK and also our code is generic.**

 # Measure Two - Export Data by Reflection